 Depending on the venue you’ve booked, you’ll need to take into account your wedding décor and styling.
 If you’ve got a beautiful castle booked, you probably won’t need too much in terms of decoration as the venue can do the talking.
 However, if you’ve got a blank canvas such as a warehouse or art gallery space to dress you’ll need to allocate more time and budget to create the perfect setting.
 Some venues will include décor in their price package, but always ask if there are any limitations when it comes to styling your venue as in our experience, the venue’s own decor is likely to consist of chairs covers (never do this!) and birdcages!

 If you’ve got guests coming from afar, or if you’d rather stay at your wedding venue, it’s important that you consider the accommodation logistics at the venue.
 Check whether there is accommodation on-site (including a bridal suite) and if so how many can sleep there?
-If a venue can’t provide accommodation for wedding guests, they’ll often recommended hotels and B&BS in the local area.
-If you’re hiring a venue exclusively, there is a chance you will need to book a minimum number of rooms for your guests.
+If a venue can’t provide accommodation for wedding guests, they’ll often recommend hotels and B&BS in the local area.
+If you’re hiring a wedding venue exclusively, there is a chance you will need to book a minimum number of rooms for your guests.

 As you know, we like weddings that are a bit different.
 Don’t feel you have to go with the usual suspects of wedding venues.
 Think outside the box a little about places you love that you’ve not necessarily thought of as a wedding venue.
 With some styling and expert help, almost anywhere can become your perfect venue.
-We recommend visiting a variety of different venues from hotels to galleries to warehouses and town halls, as you might discover you adore a venue you never thought you’d like.
+We recommend visiting a variety of different venues from hotels to galleries to warehouses and town halls, as you might discover you adore a wedding venue you never thought you’d like.
 Don’t visit too many wedding venues in one day as it can quickly become overwhelming and they’ll all blur into one.
 Sometimes it’s best to visit venues just as a couple, rather than bringing too many friends and family members – remember it’s your wedding day and it’s your opinion that matters the most!
 If you have a planner, take them with you to the venues – they may have worked there before or can suggest other venues of the same type and they’ll definitely know the right questions to ask.
 A planner will also be able to paint a picture of how the blank canvas venue will look once styled and will negotiate venue fees for you so it’s worth considering that too.

 Happy venue hunting!